 In his late 70’s, Lombardo became a fugitive, he was captured within Illinois by FBI agents when he was visiting a Dentist for his decaying tooth.

-Additionally, in 2007, Lombardo was arrested for racketeering charges, loan sharking, murder and extortion, he was found guilty for the 1974 murder of Seifert, and was sentenced to life at the Metropolitan Correctional Center in Chicago where he is continuing to serve his time.
+Additionally, in 2007, Lombardo was arrested for racketeering charges, loan sharking, murder and extortion, he was found guilty for the 1974 murder of Seifert, and was sentenced to life.